Asymptotic Criticality of the Navier-Stokes Regularity Problem: Introduction

-which--in turn--implies the \emph{a priori} boundedness of the kinetic energy, i.e., $u \in L^\infty(0,T; L^2)$.
-This is an abyss away from the scaling level at which (at least formally) the nonlinearity and the diffusion equilibrate--the scaling-invariant level (e.g., $u \in L^\infty(0,T; L^3)$.
-A major challenge has been to find a mechanism by which the energy-level bounds would improve the scaling-invariant (or beyond) bounds.
-At first glance, this might seem implausible; however, this is precisely what the $Z^{(k)}_{\alpha_k}$ framework is designed to do: as $k$ increases, the energy bound provides enhanced sparseness (Theorem~\ref{th:LerayZalpha}) which--via the harmonic measure majorization principle--yields the improved bounds on the $L^\infty$-norm of $D^{(k)}u$ (see, e.g., Theorem~\ref{le:DescendDer}). \end{remark}
+which -- in turn -- implies the \emph{a priori} boundedness of the kinetic energy, i.e., $u \in L^\infty(0,T; L^2)$.
+This is away from the level at which the nonlinearity and the diffusion equilibrate -- the scaling-invariant level (e.g., $u \in L^\infty(0,T; L^3)$) -- illustrating the scaling gap.
+In the $Z^{(k)}_{\alpha_k}$ framework, as $k$ increases, the energy bound provides enhanced sparseness (Theorem~\ref{th:LerayZalpha}) which -- via the harmonic measure majorization principle -- yields the improved bounds on the $L^\infty$-norm of $D^{(k)}u$. \end{remark}

-\begin{remark} The heart of the proof is managing the interplay between the higher-order and the lower-order derivatives.
-In particular, local-in-time dynamics of `chains of derivatives',